Vanhuyne/Syncio-app/README.md

 ![Syncio Logo](https://github.com/56duong/Syncio/blob/master/src/online/syncio/resources/images/other/logo_196px.png)

-Syncio is a social media platform built with [Java](https://www.java.com/) by a team of 4 developers.
+Syncio is a social media platform built with [Java](https://www.java.com/) by a team of 4 developers as part of our "Du an 1" class assignment at FPT College.
 We aim to provide users with a seamless and interactive experience for connecting, sharing, and communicating.

 ## Table of Contents